apple/ccs-caldavtester/README.md

 		</arg>
 	</verify>

-dataMatch:
+## dataMatch
 Performs a check of response body and matches it against the data in the specified file.

 	Argument: 'filepath'
 		The file path to a file containing data to match the response body to.

 	Example:

 	<verify>